Dysphagia

 - Oropharyngeal (transfer dysphagia):

-- Functional due to disordered motor function in the oropharynx
+- Functional motor disorder in the oropharynx

 - Esophageal: